 ApsaraVideo VOD is an all-in-one solution that integrates media management, processing, and distribution.
-This guide shows how to build a secure, cost-effective, and production-ready video-on-dmand platform from scratch using ApsaraVideo VOD.
+This guide walks you through building a secure, cost-effective, and production-ready video-on-demand platform from scratch.

 Before you begin

 Log on to the ApsaraVideo VOD console and activate the service.
-You can choose either the pay-as-you-go or resource plan billing method.
-For more information, see Billing overview.
+Choose either the pay-as-you-go or resource plan billing method.
+For details, see Billing overview.

 ApsaraVideo VOD offers a free trial for new users to help you explore the service.